-Drivers must immediately notify safety of all DOT and state inspections performed on Chief Carrier's equipment during normal business hours.
-Drivers should also notify safety of the inspection on the date of occurrence by utilizing macro 40 on the Omnitracs system.
-Turn in all DOT Inspections into the office immediately, "no exceptions".
+Drivers must immediately notify safety of all DOT and state inspections performed on Chief Carrier's equipment during normal business hours by using macro 40 on the Qualcomm.
+Turn in all DOT Inspections into the office immediately, "no exceptions" by sending them in via Samsara or by fax 308-385-4647.
 Chief Carriers pays \$100.00 to the driver for all roadside inspections that reveal no defects, issues or CSA violations once the original is received in safety.